kulics/koral/book-en/judgment.md

 E.g:
 ```
-b := False
+B := False
-? b {
+?
+B {
-    ...... # since b is False, it will never enter this branch
+    ...... # since B is False, it will never enter this branch
 } _ {
     ...... # handle False
 }